 employment.
 This year we will spend over $8,000,000 in real wages, for over 450

 Indigenous staff in the group.
 Our stores are the hubs of their communities and

 Congratulations to the students from Shepardson College who have taken out the title of the EduGrow garden awards.
 Click Here to Check out More

 Through its successful commercial operations, ALPA is able to self-fund benevolent programs for its members.
 We have committed $1,180,000 to our benevolent activities this year including Funeral support, health and nutrition, credit advice, business mentoring, freight subsidies and education.

-We strive to enhance the social and economic development of our members, giving primacy to their cultural heritage, dignity and desire of equality with their fellow Australians.
+We strive to improve the health, quality of life, and economic development of our members, giving primacy to their cultural heritage, dignity, and desire for opportunity and equality with their fellow Australians.

 "We are Yolŋu and we recognise the law that has existed since time immemorial over our land and people.

 We will continue, as Directors, and through our Clan nations to seek recognition of our customary law and a harmony of laws in Australia which allows for order, good governance and peace for our people"

 Resolution ALPA Board of Directors,